KuligKamil/mongodb-project-workshop/README.md

 Document-Object Mapper (think ORM Object–Relational Mapping, but for document databases).

-PyMongo and MongoEngine out - no asynchronous support from PyMongo or MongoEngine.
+PyMongo and MongoEngine out - no asynchronous support.

 For enter easier in MongoDB world & hype about tool we decide to use Beanie.